Catchers in the Rye

 J.D.
 Salinger, The Catcher in the Rye

-These awards are AACAP's most prestigious awards and are awarded by the AACAP Assembly.
-The award recognizes an individual that advocates for children (must be an AACAP member), an AACAP component that best advocates for children, and a regional organization of child and adolescent psychiatry whose activities best highlight the contributions of AACAP regional organizations on behalf of children.
-Four Catchers in the Rye Award recipients are honored each year at the Annual Meeting.
+The Catchers in the Rye Awards are AACAP's most prestigious awards.
+Presented by the AACAP Assembly, they recognize an AACAP member, committee, and regional organization that advocate for, and make contributions on behalf of children.
+Four Catchers in the Rye Award recipients are honored each year at AACAP's Annual Meeting.

 The AACAP Catchers in the Rye Humanitarian Award is awarded by the AACAP Executive Committee.
 It was established in 1990 to honor an individual who has made significant contributions to the field of children's mental health.
 Contributions may include but are not limited to advocacy, increasing awareness, entrepreneurship, philanthropy, research, and/or acts of bravery/kindness.